LlamaMagic/DWMainStoryQuesting/Main Story Questing/ReadMe.md

 * Gets stuck on interacting with the Gravesite during MSQ quest `A Proper Burial`
 * Same issue as above, quest Level 38 `Following the Evidence`
+* The Archer quest `School of Hard Nocks` has the same issue.